openzipkin/zipkin-ruby/README.md

 ### Tracing Sidekiq workers

-Sidekiq tracing can be turned on by adding ZipkinTracer::Sidekiq::Middleware to your sidekiq middleware chain:
+Sidekiq tracing can be turned on by adding ZipkinTracer::Sidekiq::ServerMiddleware to your sidekiq middleware chain:

 ```ruby
 zipkin_tracer_config = {